Two’s Company: Caitlin Cary and Thad Cockrell live at the Borderline, London, 21 April 2006

 It was a nice way to end, rounding out the gig with songs from years gone by that they’d recorded before they were officially a duo.
 And the encore felt genuine as: a) the applause was relentless, b) the venue was 10 minutes over curfew, and c) the lights had started to come on.

-A great night, then – and one made all the more enjoyable by meeting friends Rob and Ila, who kept lonely old me company and no doubt have much better pics than the one you see below.
+A great night, then - and one made all the more enjoyable by meeting friends Rob and Ila, who kept lonely old me company and no doubt have much better pics than the ones you see above.
 Seriously, my Box Brownie shrivelled when Ila produced some very pro-looking equipment from her bag, and is still looking nervous now.